Skip to Main Content

 • Security: If you are working with sensitive data such as medical data or other human subject data, ensure that the storage system you use meets security standards.

-This classification matrix provides an overview of sensitive data types and appropriate storage options.
 If you have any questions, feel free to contact the Center for Digital Scholarship.

 Data Storage Options at UChicago